Table of Contents

 -

-What is the difference between LTV based on revenue churn versus user churn?
+What is the difference between revenue churn LTV and user churn LTV for SaaS businesses?

-Revenue churn LTV measures how long customer revenue lasts, while user churn LTV measures how long individual customers stay subscribed.
+Revenue churn LTV measures how long customer revenue lasts, while user churn LTV measures how long individual subscribers stay active before cancelling.

-The distinction matters because the two models serve different business models.
-Revenue churn LTV is better suited to B2B SaaS companies with tiered pricing, upsells, and expansion revenue, where a customer can shrink or grow their spend over time.
-User churn LTV works better for B2C subscription products or flat-rate pricing, where every active subscriber is worth roughly the same amount.
-Choosing the wrong model can lead you to misread your unit economics and misallocate marketing or retention budget. -
+The distinction matters because the two models serve fundamentally different business structures.
+Revenue churn LTV is the right choice for B2B SaaS companies with tiered pricing, upsells, and expansion revenue, where a single customer can shrink or grow their spend over time without technically churning.
+User churn LTV works better for B2C subscription products or flat-rate pricing, where every active subscriber contributes roughly the same monthly amount.
+Picking the wrong model distorts your unit economics and can cause you to misallocate acquisition or retention budget across pricing tiers. -

 -

-What is a margin-adjusted LTV model and why do investors prefer it?
+What is a margin-adjusted LTV model and why do SaaS investors prefer it over standard LTV?

 ![Basic LTV Model [User Churn]](https://baremetrics.com/hs-fs/hubfs/Basic%20LTV%20Model%20%5BUser%20Churn%5D.png?width=751&height=381&name=Basic%20LTV%20Model%20%5BUser%20Churn%5D.png)